-Cycle to Work Scheme: everything you need to know - Cycling Weekly
+Is the Cycle to Work scheme still relevant in 2018? - Cycling Weekly

 Who are Cycle to Work providers and which retailers accept which vouchers?

-In a pledge to help inspire growth the Government offers a range of tax cuts to business that provide additional benefits to their employees.
-Cycle to Work scheme is one of the way that these employers can reap the benefits of these tax cuts.
-There are a variety of schemes and different retailers accept different ones so we provided a list of Cycle to Work retailers and their various schemes:

-- Evans Cycles – Ride to Work (Evans Cycles own brand), CyclesScheme, Bike2Work Scheme, Bikes for Staff and CyclePlus.
+- Evans Cycles – Ride to Work (Evans Cycles own brand), CyclesScheme, Bike2Work Scheme, CyclePlus, Vivup

 - Halfords Cycles/Cycle Republic – Cycle2Work (Halford’s own brand).